revaturelabs/interviewquestions/Java/Java Basics/Access Modifiers.md

 ## Access Modifiers

-1.Explain about Access modifier.
+1.Explain about Access Modifier.

 ![Easy](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)
 <details>
     <summary><b> Show Answer </b></summary>
 <blockquote>

-- Access modifiers are used to limit the accessibility or visibility of class, method, variable, and constructor.
+- Access Modifiers are used to limit the accessibility or visibility of class, method, variable, and constructor.

 There are four type of access modifier:
  - Default